 I don’t know why I do that; maybe it is the perfectionist in me that I am trying to get rid of.
 I’ve always wanted to be somewhere else, with other people, and living a “cooler” life.
 It doesn’t matter where I go or who I am with, I will be able to find a way to hate it.
 Maybe “hate” is a strong word, but I was not satisfied.
 I can’t say that I am 100% content with my life right now, but at least I am trying to adapt.

 Currently I am in grad school to get my master’s degree and I am also involved in a startup company.
-I know that this is not exactly what I want to be doing right now, which is supposed to be studying psychology, but this is the only thing I can do.
-I don’t have a stable income that I can use to pay for four-years-of-private-college tuition fees.
+I know that this is not exactly what I want to be doing right now, but this is the only thing I can do.
 I am in a weird position; being a grad student and working on launching my friend’s company, it is kind of hard to explain to others your financial situation.

 So, I promised myself not to say anything negative again about my current circumstances and just be grateful that at least I am doing something instead of being idle.
 Besides that I don’t have to give up on who I am and forget what I like to do.
 I can still write poetry and work on my first book along with doing all the other stuff.
 What I want to say is that if life forces us to temporary follow a different path we have to make the most out of it while staying true to ourselves and not forgetting who we are in the process.

 Chasing perfection can only bring you misery.
 It can leave you disappointed in many situations, such as in work, relationships…etc. The reason for this is that you are looking for something that doesn’t exist.
 You are looking for faultless things or people.
-You are looking for an unreal life.
 There is nothing wrong with wanting to be happy or wanting to have great friends or to have the best house in the neighborhood, it’s just that you have to be realistic about it.

 The solution for my problem was learning how to be flexible and tolerate others.
 Things will not always go our way, and we have to be okay with it.
 We have to accept the little imperfections in our lives.
 And most importantly, we have to accept the flaws in other people.
 At the end of the day those “imperfections” and “flaws” are what makes our life different and what makes us special.
 I learned to listen to other people’s opinions and see what they have to offer.
 Maybe if I tried things their way it would be better this time.
 I learned to not get frustrated when certain situations don’t end up the way I planned or pictured in my head.
 I also learned to love people the way they are and accept the fact that they have flaws just like me.
 I don’t have to change them to fit my list of high expectations, because I wouldn’t want someone to compare me to a list either.
 I started to look at my own flaws and see what I can improve instead of criticizing others.
 All in all, it had good results.
 I don’t stress about every single detail in my life or my relationship with others around me anymore.
 I don’t have to pile anything inside me because now I listen and tell my honest opinion.
 But this doesn’t mean I don’t do my best at work, or let people treat me as a doormat.
 You have to work hard in your life to get what you want and look hard to find the people you want to be with.
 Just be realistic when you’re doing it, and accept the results.